 What does a money market fund invest in?

-Instead of investing in bonds or shares, money market funds invest in different types of short-term loans that pay the holder interest, and which have to be repaid in a matter of weeks or months.
+Instead of investing in bonds2 or shares, money market funds invest in different types of short-term loans that pay the holder interest, and which have to be repaid in a matter of weeks or months.

 Why would you invest in a money market fund?